 I want to hold onto your hand but I’m

 not sure if anything is there.

-Sarah Trajcevska, Loose Friction
+written by Sarah Trajcevska, Loose Friction

 I’ve been skinned and that someone